zhullyb/monyhar/monyhar/docs/cr_user_manual.md

 # Cr

-Cr is a tool that tries to hide some of the tools used for working on Chromium behind an abstraction layer.
+Cr is a tool that tries to hide some of the tools used for working on Monyhar behind an abstraction layer.
 Nothing that cr does can't be done manually, but cr attempts to make things nicer.
 Its main additional feature is that it allows you to build many configurations and run targets within a single checkout (by not